-Do you love hydrangeas but would love to know how to make them thrive?
-These stunning plants are a favourite choice for many gardeners.
+Would you love to know how to grow hydrangeas to make them thrive?
+These stunning blooms are a favourite choice for many gardeners.
 With their fabulous flowers and foliage, these versatile, hardy plants are a great addition to any garden.

 Hydrangeas flower in spring and summer and can be cut back in winter or grown from cuttings.
-The colour is an indication of the pH value of your soil.
-Pink flowers indicate it is alkaline (pH of between 8 and 12) and blue flowers mean the soil is more acidic (pH of between 1 and 6 with 7 being neutral).
+Hydrangea colour is an indication of the pH value of your soil.
+Pink flowers indicate it is alkaline (pH of between 8 and 12).
+Blue flowers mean the soil is more acidic (pH of between 1 and 6 with 7 being neutral).
 White hydrangea flowers may change colour as they mature.
 Don’t worry though – you can adjust the pH and the colour!
 Keep reading to learn how.

 Where to Plant Hydrangeas

-Location: Although hydrangeas are pretty hardy flowers, they can suffer in full summer sun or windy conditions that dry them out quickly.
-They prefer a partially shaded area or one that receives only morning sun.
+Location: Although hydrangeas are pretty hardy flowers, they can suffer in full summer sun or windy conditions.
+These both dry them out quickly.
+Hydrangeas prefer a partially shaded area or one that receives morning sun only.
 So, the best location is partially shaded or ‘dappled’ shade.
-All varieties will bloom and grow well in a morning sun/afternoon shade location but not in heavy shade.
+All varieties should bloom and grow well in a morning sun/afternoon shade location but not in heavy shade.
 Try the southern side of your garden (southern hemisphere) or the northern side (northern hemisphere).

 Avoid planting under a tree.
-Tree roots will compete for the rich moist soil around the plant and there may be insufficient light if the tree canopy is large.
+Tree roots will compete for the rich moist soil around your hydrangea.
+There may also be insufficient light if the tree canopy is large.

-Depending on the cultivar, most hydrangeas need at least 1m2 of personal space to feel comfy and do their best but make sure you check the label first to determine the mature size of the plant.
+Depending on the cultivar, most hydrangeas need at least 1m2 of personal space to feel comfy and do their best.
+Make sure you check the label first to determine the mature size of the plant.

-Drainage: You will also need to consider their drainage requirements because whilst they like moist, compost rich well-drained soil, they hate ‘wet feet’!
+Drainage: You will also need to consider your hydrangea’s drainage requirements.
+Whilst hydrangeas like moist, compost-rich and well-drained soil, they hate ‘wet feet’!
 Raised beds are a good option if these are available or even a mounded position.

 When to Plant Hydrangeas